-The subsection also includes three large lakes: Upper Red, Lower Red, and Lake-of-the-Woods, but these occur to the north and south of the Beltrami Island area.
+The subsection also includes three large lakes: Upper Red, Lower Red, and Lake of the Woods, but these occur to the north and south of the Beltrami Island area.
 The LUP planning area is the headwaters area for six major watersheds.
-The Rapid River watershed is the healthiest watershed in the state, and the Upper/Lower Red Lake, Roseau River, and Rainy River-Baudette watersheds are in the top six healthiest in the state.1
+The Rapid River watershed is the healthiest watershed in the state, according to the Minnesota DNR's Watershed Assessment Tool.
+The tool assumes that a healthy watershed has a high level of intact natural vegetation, among other measures.
+The Upper/Lower Red Lake, Roseau River, and Rainy River-Baudette watersheds are also in the top six healthiest in the state.

-Important wildlife species (defined as rare, uniquely abundant to the area, recreationally or commercially important, or critical to the functioning of the ecosystem [i.e., keystone species]) in the Beltrami Island area include moose, white-tailed deer, black bear, pine marten, fisher, lynx, bobcat, ruffed grouse, sharp-tailed grouse, spruce grouse, sandhill crane, yellow rail, Wilson's (common) snipe, American woodcock, short-eared owl, whip-poor-will, sharp-tailed sparrow, and golden-winged warbler.
-The populations of sandhill crane, golden-winged warbler, and gray wolf in Minnesota are arguably significant at the national level (North 2001).
+Important wildlife species are defined as rare, uniquely abundant to the area, recreationally or commercially important, or critical to the functioning of the ecosystem in the Beltrami Island area include moose, white-tailed deer, black bear, pine marten, fisher, lynx, bobcat, ruffed grouse, sharp-tailed grouse, spruce grouse, sandhill crane, yellow rail, Wilson's (common) snipe, American woodcock, short-eared owl, whip-poor-will, Nelson's (sharp-tailed) sparrow, and golden-winged warbler.
+The populations of sandhill crane, golden-winged warbler, and gray wolf in Minnesota are significant at the national level (North 2001).

-Other highly-sought watchable wildlife species that occur at various seasons include great gray and northern hawk owls, black-backed and three-toed woodpeckers, boreal chickadees, pine grosbeaks, and Connecticut warblers.
+Other highly-sought watchable wildlife species that occur at various seasons include great gray and northern hawk owls, black-backed and three-toed woodpeckers, boreal chickadees, Connecticut warblers, pine grosbeaks, and red and white-winged crossbills.

-Other keystone species, though not necessarily highly appreciated, include red squirrel, beaver, great horned and barred owls, common ravens, gray jays, black-billed magpies, white-breasted and red-breasted nuthatches, least flycatchers, black-capped chickadees, ovenbirds, red-eyed vireos, and several species of woodpeckers.
+Other keystone species, although often unrecognized in that role, include snowshoe hare, red squirrel, beaver, great horned and barred owls, least flycatchers, common ravens, gray jays, black-billed magpies, red-eyed vireos, black-capped chickadees, white-breasted and red-breasted nuthatches, ovenbirds, and several species of woodpeckers.